Jane Lumb: Swinging Sixties

 Carry On Cleo (1964), Carry On Spying (1964), Dr. Who and the Daleks (uncredited, 1965) and a fleeting appearance in Joe Massot's 13-minute short Reflections on Love (1966), with Jenny Boyd, whose sister Pattie had married George Harrison after meeting him on the set of A Hard Day's Night.
 Lumb appeared in television advertisements for Fry's Turkish Delight.
+She was in the heart of the London pop scene by dating Tony Hicks, lead guitarist for The Hollies.

 Lumb posed again for Pirelli in 1973, the calendar for that year being shot by Brian Duffy, one of a group of 1960s photographers, including David Bailey and Terence Donovan, whom Pattie Boyd has referred to as "rock 'n' rollers without the music".
 Photographer Philip Townsend described Lumb as among the "top five" on any photographer's list of subjects in the 1960s.

 Family

 In 1976, she married Tony Gourvish, a manager in the music business; they had one child, a daughter.

 Later work

 Lumb was later involved in public relations, working with, among others, the bands Showaddywaddy and the Bay City Rollers.
 She also represented the chef Anton Mosimann.